jhiggason/yahboomg1tank/README.md

 <!--  How It Works -->
 ## How It Works:

-The Python node can be found here: [tank_control.py](https://github.com/jhiggason/yahboomg1tank/blob/main/src/tank_control_pkg/tank_control_pkg/tank_control.py)

-The `TankControl` class has been designed to control a tank-like robot using the ROS2 framework and a Raspberry Pi's GPIO pins.
-This class is integrated into the ROS2 ecosystem, allowing it to subscribe to topics and receive messages to control the tank's motion.
+The `TankControl` class, found in [tank_control.py](https://github.com/jhiggason/yahboomg1tank/blob/main/src/tank_control_pkg/tank_control_pkg/tank_control.py), is designed to control a tank-like robot using ROS2 and Raspberry Pi GPIO pins.
+It subscribes to ROS2 topics to receive motion commands and controls the robot's movement accordingly.

-1. **Initialization**: Upon instantiation of the `TankControl` class, it initializes the GPIO pins for controlling left and right motors of the tank.
-Additionally, it sets up the PWM (Pulse Width Modulation) for both motors.
-PWM is utilized to control the speed of the motors.
+1. **Initialization**: The class initializes upon instantiation, setting up GPIO pins for the left and right motors and configuring PWM (Pulse Width Modulation) for speed control.

-2. **ROS2 Subscriptions**: The class subscribes to the `/cmd_vel` topic, which expects messages of type `Twist`.
-This `Twist` message essentially contains the linear and angular velocity desired for the tank.
+2. **ROS2 Subscriptions**: It subscribes to the `/cmd_vel` topic to receive `Twist` messages, containing linear and angular velocities for the tank's movement.

-3. **Motor Control**: Using the received `Twist` message, the class determines the desired motion (forward, backward, turn left, turn right) and controls the GPIO pins accordingly.
-The `drive` method sets the appropriate GPIO pins to execute the desired motion at the specified speed.

-4. **Inactivity Timer**: A timer runs a callback function at a rate of about 10Hz.
-If no motion command (`Twist` message) is received for 0.15 seconds, the tank's motors are stopped for safety.
+3. **Motor Speed and Direction Control**: The class processes incoming `Twist` messages to calculate the speeds for the left and right wheels.
+It applies a correction factor to the linear velocity and amplifies the angular velocity.
+The speeds are normalized and used to control the motor direction and speed through GPIO pins.

+4. **Safety Features**: An inactivity timer is implemented to stop the motors if no command is received for a short duration (currently 0.1 seconds), ensuring safety.

 ## Important Parameters:

-- **GPIO Pins Configuration**: The GPIO pins for controlling the left and right motors are defined with `self.left_motor_pins` and `self.right_motor_pins`.
-They contain the pins for Forward, Reverse, and PWM control.
+- **GPIO Pins Configuration**: `self.left_motor_pins` and `self.right_motor_pins` define the GPIO pins for the motors.

-- **Subscription Topic and Message**: The class subscribes to the `/cmd_vel` topic expecting `Twist` messages to derive the motion control instructions.

-- **Motor Control**: The motor control and its directionality are derived from the linear and angular components of the received `Twist` message.
+- **Message Processing**: The `subscription_callback` method processes `Twist` messages, applying a correction factor and amplifying the angular velocity to determine motor speeds.

+- **Inactivity Timer**: The `timer_callback` method checks for command inactivity, stopping the motors if no command is received within 0.1 seconds.

 ## Customization:

-To adapt the code to your specific requirements or setup:

-1. **Motor Pins**: Modify `self.left_motor_pins` and `self.right_motor_pins` if your setup uses different GPIO pins or if you wish to change the pin assignments.
+- **Motor Pins**: Modify `self.left_motor_pins` and `self.right_motor_pins` to match your GPIO configuration.

-2. **Subscription Topic**: If your control source publishes to a different topic or if you want to change the topic name, update the topic in the `create_subscription` method.
+- **Subscription Topic**: Change the topic name in `create_subscription` if needed.

-3. **Control Logic**: If your tank's motion logic differs from the provided code, the necessary changes should be made in the `subscription_callback` method, which processes the received `Twist` messages and controls the tank.
+- **Control Logic**: Adjust the `subscription_callback` method for different tank motion logic.

-4. **Inactivity Duration**: The threshold for motor inactivity (currently 0.15 seconds) can be modified in the `timer_callback` method.
+- **Inactivity Duration**: Alter the inactivity duration in `timer_callback` for different safety requirements.

-Remember, any changes to the GPIO configuration or usage should be made with care, ensuring the Raspberry Pi and any connected components are protected from incorrect configurations or potential damage.
+Careful consideration should be given when modifying GPIO configurations to prevent damage to the Raspberry Pi or connected components.

 _For more examples, please refer to the [Documentation](https://github.com/jhiggason/YahBoomG1Tank#getting-started)_